On this page:

 Software repairs are not restricted to the hardware items listed above, as we try our best to assist.
 In that regard, we service software on most consumer computers from vendors such as Asus, Acer, HP, Sony, Samsung, Toshiba, Lenovo Ultra, and Idea-branded models.

-We ask that you provide us with your computer password during check-in so that we can troubleshoot more effectively.
-We may also use the vendor’s recovery option if required.
+We ask that the client provides the team with the computer login password during check-in so that we can troubleshoot more effectively.
+We may use the vendor’s recovery option if required.

 Data backup should be performed, if possible, before the computer is dropped off at the walk-in center.
 It is highly recommended that you complete a full backup prior to checking the computer in for software repair.

-Additionally, you will be asked to fill out an intake sheet to help lessen the risk of data loss due to lack of an existing backup.
+Additionally, clients will be asked to fill out an intake sheet to help lessen the risk of data loss due to lack of an existing backup.

 If you need help backing up your computer, IS&T provides the following backup options: